radiodee1/pi-llm/src/README.md

 All the methods needed for basic operation of the program are found in the `llm.py` file.
 Everything associated with the `review` functionality can be found in the `review.py` file.
 If you don't need the `review` methods the entire `review.py` file can be omitted.
 If you want to do this, do not enable `--review` in the launch arguments, and comment out the `import review` line in the `llm.py` file.
 Review code is largely untested.

+The concept for the review code is the implementation of a system where the AI tends to its own memory.
+Since it is a concept that has not been tested, the code for the functionality is put together in a haphazard way.
+If the concept can be shown to work, then the review code could be rewritten more succinctly.
+As things are at the time of this writing, the review code is disorganized and not streamlined.

 ## `llm.py`
 This file handles all the methods necessary for a chatbot that can perform headlessly and use Speech-to-text and Text-to-speach.
 This file also handles all input argument parsing.